highchair/artinruins-com/_property/improved-laminated-metal.md

 As far as contributing to the character of the area, it made Eddy Street look even more dismal at the time, being not far from the [Eddy Street Church of Jesus]({% link _property/christ-episcopal.md %}) and other smaller derelict sites.

+### Current Events

+The area is now a parking lot for the Hospitals owned by Lifespan.

 ### History

 _From Sanborn Insurance Maps_